UltimateRoman/Ultimate-Roman/README.md

 <br/>

- ⚙️ I work predominantly on Blockchain and IOT projects. <br/>
+ ⚙️ I work predominantly on Blockchain and IOT projects <br/>
- 🏆 I actively participate and also volunteer as a mentor at hackathons <br/> 💡 I look forward to collaborate on cool project ideas. <br/> 💬 I can help with: Ethereum Smart Contracts and Tokens, NFTs, Arduino, ESP8266.......
+ 🏆 I actively participate and also volunteer as a mentor at hackathons <br/> 💡 I look forward to collaborate on cool project ideas <br/> 💬 I can help with: Ethereum Smart Contracts, Arduino, ESP8266 and the like

 ## I'm familiar with